AkaBlas/AkaNamen-Bot/README.rst

 .. _`@AkaNamenBot`: http://t.me/AkaNamenBot

-The docs are gonna be set up using github pages
+The docs are gonna be set up using GitHub Pages